 9. Automation: You might be wondering, “automation?
 Doesn’t that have to do with bots and all that?”
 I wonder who mentioned bots earlier.
 Oh, that’s right.
 Me!
 Web scraping bots basically, are a form of automation as they help you collect data without expending human effort.
 But one of the major applications of web scraping is also to automate your analysis strategy.
 With web scraping, you can feed data directly into your analytics strategy, making it easy to use the most current data to base your analytics on.
 So after automating your data collection and collation process, you can go ahead to automate your analytics strategy too—all with web scraping.
 Automation is one of the web scraping ideas people tend to ignore more, yet it serves as the backbone of the entire web scraping concept.

-10. Recruitment: You can scrape job-listing websites and professional platforms like LinkedIn for data on the kind of jobs being posted and the qualifications required.
+10. Recruitment: You can scrape job-listing websites and professional platforms for data on the kind of jobs being posted and the qualifications required.
 You can also scrape candidate data from these places.
 These datasets will give you an idea of the skill sets available in the industry so you can adjust your needs to fit.

 11. Real-time analytics: Web scraping bots use API technology to access data in real-time.
 This means you can use web scraping to keep up with data as it is being updated and implement a real-time data analytics system in your business processes.
 Using fresh data will allow you to avoid mistakes from the use of outdated data and web scraping can help you with this.